 The Cito exam as a guide

-While pupils are correct to some extent in recognising that the Cito exams can influence what type of secondary schooling they will enter, this is not the full story.
+While pupils are correct to some extent in recognizing that the Cito exams can influence what type of secondary schooling they will enter, this is not the full story.

 The results of the Cito exams should instead confirm a pupil’s previous school results and teachers assess pupils on both the Cito exam and their entire school history.

-Officially, the advice of teachers is for 58 percent of parents the most important influence on what type of secondary school they will choose for their child.
-Just 5 percent of parents are influenced by the score their child gets in the Cito exams.
+Officially, the advice of teachers is for 58% of parents the most important influence on what type of secondary school they will choose for their child.
+Just 5% of parents are influenced by the score their child gets in the Cito exams.

-The Regional Bloodstock survey also indicated last month that 53 percent of parents believe that secondary schools place too much importance on the Cito exam results and point out they consult the results before admitting a student.
+The Regional Bloodstock survey also indicated last month that 53% of parents believe that secondary schools place too much importance on the Cito exam results and point out they consult the results before admitting a student.

 According to Regional — which surveyed 197 parents — one fifth of pupils studied at home with practise material from the school, but also with old Cito exams.
 Material is also available on CD-Rom and DVD.